 Filipino food have bold flavors, is homey, and just all around delicious comfort food.
 If you haven’t already, chicken adobo is yet another Filipino signature dish you gotta try.

-Special Sauces For Filipino Pressure Cooker Chicken Adobo Recipe:
+Special Sauces For Pressure Cooker Chicken Adobo Recipe:

-10 mins prep is all you need to make this delicious pressure cooker chicken adobo.
+10 mins prep is all you need to make this delicious pressure cooker chicken adobo (Instant Pot Chicken Adobo).
 It’s super easy to make and you don’t even need to marinate it ahead.

 The bold flavors of this chicken adobo are a balance of sour and savory, with a bit of sweetness and a slight kick of spiciness.
 It’s a juicy and fulfilling dish that enhances your appetite.